Earn Your Pennsylvania Social Work License

 Okay, so you’re about to graduate with your MSW and the question is, what do you do next?
 Let’s take a look…

-STEP 2 - Apply for Your LSW License
+STEP 2 - Apply for Your LSW License in Pennsylvania

 - The very first thing you’re going to need to do is register with the Pennsylvania Licensing System (PALS) and create an account.
 This is the web portal where all your online state licensing and renewals through the PA board of social workwill be done.